fenago/oracle19c-labs/dataguard/lab_guides/lab34.md

     DGMGRL>
     ```

-3. Use the terminal window on stndby as the oracle user.
+3. Use the terminal window on orcldg as the oracle user.
 Make sure that
     you set up your environment variables correctly.
 Launch SQL\*Plus to
-    stop the stndby standby database.
+    stop the orcldg standby database.

     ```
-    [oracle@stndby ~]$ . oraenv
+    [oracle@orcldg ~]$ . oraenv
-    ORACLE_SID = [oracle] ? stndby
+    ORACLE_SID = [oracle] ? orcldg
-    The Oracle base has been set to /u01/app/oracle [oracle@stndby ~]$ sqlplus / as sysdba
+    The Oracle base has been set to /u01/app/oracle [oracle@orcldg ~]$ sqlplus / as sysdba

     SQL*Plus: Release 19.0.0.0.0 - Production on Sun Jun 7 10:39:29 2020
     Version 19.3.0.0.0